gstellar/betbot/README.md

 ## FAQ
 1. Why was it created?
-    2. Fantasy games are a great way to socialize with friends on a regular basis.
+    Fantasy games are a great way to socialize with friends on a regular basis.
 It even gives the opportunity to make new friends!
-3. Is it easy to use?
+2. Is it easy to use?
-    4. Yes, instruction to come
+    Yes, instructions to come

 ---